 Best Way to Validate Email Addresses in C#

-It used to be that a RegEx was the best method for validate email addresses in C#, but with all the new Top Level Domains (TLD's) flying around and new ones being released, this is becoming an increasingly difficult task.
+It used to be that a RegEx was the best method for validating email addresses in C#, but with all the new Top Level Domains (TLD's) flying around and new ones being released, this is becoming an increasingly difficult task.

 Instead of using a regular expression to validate an email address, you can use the System.Net.Mail.MailAddress class.
 To determine whether an email address is valid, pass the email address to the MailAddress.MailAddress(String) class constructor.